 Solutions that enable agents to perform self-planning and set availability can help them take personal and family needs into account when scheduling shifts.
 In order to make this effective for contact center managers, it’s also important to enable a mixed pool of qualified agents, who can cover all the necessary requirements in terms of both deployability and skills to help keep your operations up and running.

-Stay tuned for Part 2 of our agent engagement blog post coming on Monday to learn more ways to help.
 In the meantime, if you’d like advice on how to best enable and engage home-based contact center agents at your company, let us show you how!